thzandvl/microhack-sap-data/DataFlowConfig.md

 * For date and time fields we need to make sure the system maps these to the SQL Date fields.
 Therefore, go to the JSON Code and add `convertDateToDateTime` and `convertTimeToTimespan` parameters.
 <img src="images/synapsews/jsonCodeButton.jpg">

-Add the parameters as follows:
+Add these parameters at the existing `typeproperties \ source` element :
 ```javascript
   "typeProperties": {
                     "source": {